mgtrrz/echome/README.md

 ## Safety

 ecHome isn't designed to run in a public cloud or in a datacenter.
 Do not expose any ports of your ecHome installation to the outside world and only use within a home network.
 While ecHome requires authentication before making any changes, the safer option is to access your environment from outside by using a VPN to get into your home network.
-Treat any VM in your environment as you would an unauthorized computer and making sure that all VMs and its packages are up-to-date.
+Treat any VM in your environment as you would an unauthorized computer by ensuring that all VMs and its packages are up-to-date.

 ## Requirements